NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

 ## Disk Buffer

 Following the [principle of locality](https://en.wikipedia.org/wiki/Locality_of_reference), NITCbase buffers all the disk i/o operations.
 We will be pre-allocating memory for holding 32 disk blocks in memory at a given time.
 Whenever a disk block is accessed for the first time, it will be loaded into the buffer.
 All subsequent operations on that block will be done on that buffer until that disk block is swapped out by a more recently required disk block.
 All the changes done to the buffer will be commited back to the disk at that point.
+This functionality is implemented as part of the [Buffer Layer](../Design/Buffer%20Layer.md) of NITCbase.

 However, in the present stage, we will not be implementing the write-back functionality.
 Here, we will modify our disk read operations to work from a buffer instead of the disk directly.
 This allows all subsequent read operations to be much quicker than repeatedly reading from the disk.